 - a) on developments of 1 2 net new dwellings, no affordable housing will be sought; - b) on developments of between 3 10 net new dwellings, a target of 50% affordable housing will be sought on site.
-Exceptionally, at the discretion of the National Park Authority, financial contributions in lieu of on-site provision will be accepted on smaller sites; - c) on development sites of 11 dwellings housing will be sought on site.
+Exceptionally, at the discretion of the National Park Authority, financial contributions in lieu of on-site provision will be accepted on smaller sites; - c) on development sites of 11 dwellings or more, a target of 50% affordable housing will be sought on site.

-The layout and design of affordable housing will be appropriately integrated into each development.
+will be appropriately integrated into each development.
 Local connection criteria will be applied to affordable housing to ensure local needs are met.

-The tenure (social and affordable rented, intermediate, shared ownership and other) of affordable homes will be based on upto-date evidence of local needs.
+The tenure (social and affordable rented, intermediate, shared ownership and other) of affordable homes will be based on up-to-date evidence of local needs.
 A suitable mix will be determined through liaison with the local housing authority and the starting point is to seek 75% social / affordable rented tenure and 25% shared ownership / intermediate housing.